KingDevil29/zombie_infection/README.md

  once your hit there's no hope once you die you will become a zombie and your will be able to infect Other Players

- this Only works with Darkrp 2.5.6 or higher
+I have only tested it with Darkrp and Sandbox

 Future Feature's

 Cure

- more zombies

- add other gamemode support
+Injector

 i will try my best to work on this script